Install from CRANinstall.packages("fixest")

 Installation

-have to do this once (or as often as you want to update the package).
+Before continuing, make sure that you have installed fixest.
+You only have to do this once (or as often as you want to update the package).

-use it.
-Unlike Stata, you have to re-load a package every time you start a new R
+Once fixest is installed, don’t forget to load it whenever you want to use it.
+Unlike Stata, you have to re-load a package every time you start a new R session.

-All of the examples in this section will use a modified dataset from the CPS
+All of the examples in this section will use a modified dataset from the CPS with some added variables for demonstration purposes.
+To load the data run the following:

 Introduction